D I R E c T O R

-During his first year of tenure at The Cape Playhouse, the institution dramatically improved the quality of its productions, conducted successful fundraising that erased the institution's debt and set it on strong financial footing, launched new educational and outreach programs for the community, secured the largest single donation in Cape Playhouse history and was named one of the "50 Best Small Stage Theatres in America".
-Additionally, The Playhouse's production of Gypsy that he directed broke box office records and was nominated for three Broadway-World awards including Best Musical and Best Direction.
+Under his leadership, Cape Playhouse productions have included A Chorus Line, Gypsy, South Pacific, Little Shop of Horrors, Once, Deathtrap, Noises Off, The Importance of Being Earnest, Art, Steel Magnolias, Red, Million Dollar Quartet, The Foreigner, …Spelling Bee, Sylvia, Altar Boyz, Murder for Two, and Clue: On Stage.
+During his first two years of tenure at The Playhouse, the institution dramatically improved the quality of its productions, increased ticket sales by thirty percent, conducted successful fundraising that set the institutionon strong financial footing, launched new educational and outreach programing for the community and was named one of the “50 Best Small Stage Theatres in America.”
+Additionally, The Playhouse’s productions of Gypsy and South Pacific, that he directed, broke all previous box office records.

 Recently, Rader was granted the rights to re-conceive Colm Tóibín's controversial hit play The Testament of Mary.
 Rader's reimagined version features five actresses sharing the title role – each woman representing a different cultural ideal of Mary.
 A private workshop of this version was held in NYC featuring Lynn Cohen, Adriane Lenox, Jill Paice, Elizabeth Kemp and Thursday Farrar.